Connecting the Past with the Present & Celebrating the Future

 Yes.
 The project will be consistent with the policies and objectives of the Wilshire Community Plan.

-A comprehensive environmental impact report will be prepared for the project in accordance with the California Environmental Quality Act and available for public review.
+A comprehensive environmental impact report was prepared for the project in accordance with the California Environmental Quality Act and is available for public review.

 The following entitlements are needed to permit the proposed project: